The Situation in Germany

 "We can say today that the first phase of the pandemic is behind us," the chancellor said, but she iterated, "We have to be aware that we are still at the beginning of the pandemic and that we will have to deal with this virus for a long time."
 And she added, "The new openings are a bold step."

 This was agreed upon: While observing strict hygienic rules, all shops are allowed to open.
 Sports, training, and recreational sports in the open air without physical contact may resume.
-However, the approval of huge events should wait.
+However, approval for large events should be delayed.
 This means that public festivals, major spectator sporting events, village and street festivals, concerts, marksmen's fairs, and funfairs will remain prohibited.
-In particular, the Bundesliga (professional soccer) will play in empty stadiums, i.e., so-called ghost matches without their fans.
+In particular, the Bundesliga (professional soccer) will be played in empty stadiums, i.e., so-called ghost matches without fans.
 This will remain so until at least August 31.

-Daycare centers and public schools, which operate under the states' authority, to begin with, will open hesitantly.
-They will work with small groups and possibly even not fully open after the summer holidays.
-Too little is known about children as Corona carriers and transmitters, and then there are these disturbing reports about serious and strange illnesses in kids infected with SARS-CoV-2.
+Daycare centers and public schools, which operate under state authority, will open hesitantly to begin with.
+They will work with small groups and possibly not fully open after the summer holidays.
+Too little is known about children as coronavirus carriers and transmitters, and then there are these disturbing reports about serious and strange illnesses in kids infected with SARS-CoV-2.

-All children now in homeschooling will see a classroom before the summer holidays.
+All children currently homeschooled will see a classroom before the summer holidays.
 Daycare centers will start taking children next week, focusing on families most in need.
-Residents in nursing and care homes can only receive visits from one defined person.
+Residents in nursing and care homes can receive visits only from one designated person.

 The Magic 50

 Finally, the chancellor and the governors agreed on an emergency brake.
-Should the rate of infections in a district or district-free city increase above an Obergrenze (upper limit) of 50 new infections per 100,000 inhabitants averaged over seven days, restrictive measures will be reinstated, or even local lockdowns be imposed.
+Should the rate of infections in a district or district-free city exceed an Obergrenze (upper limit) of 50 new infections per 100,000 inhabitants, averaged over seven days, restrictive measures will be reinstated, or even local lockdowns will be imposed.

 "If something happens locally, we won't wait until it has spread through the whole republic, but we will act locally," Merkel said.

-All recent Covid-19 outbreaks are confined within their districts.
+All recent COVID-19 outbreaks are confined within their districts.
 In the first case, it is a nursing home (again!), while the two others are Fleischfabriken (meatpacking plants) that were promptly closed.
-The Bulgarian and Rumanian workers are under quarantine.
+The Bulgarian and Romanian workers are under quarantine.

 According to Green Party whip, the Bavarian Anton Hofreiter (Court Rider), "The increased incidence of Corona infections among slaughterhouse employees in North Rhine-Westphalia is a clear indication of the abuses in this industry."
 He continued grumbling, "Corona reveals the untenable conditions in some slaughterhouses.
 Even before the crisis, it was known how bad hygiene is in many companies.
 This is also due to the deplorable housing and working conditions - from poor equipment to exploitative working hours."